evermight/fullstack-training/readme.md

 - WordPress development - since it's so popular, everyone should have basic coding knowledge of it
 - Web development framework (express, meteor, or something similar)

-I will record our lectures and post on YouTube as UNLISTED so you can all reference it afterwards.
-I'll try to avoid showing the pictures of people in the video to make things more private.
-Also, I will likely edit these videos and then post it as a public video on one of my YouTube channels to help everyone else in the programming community:
+I will record our lectures and post on YouTube so you can all reference it afterwards and to also help others in the public space.
+I will try to avoid showing the pictures of people in the video to make things more private:

 https://www.youtube.com/@evermighttech
 https://www.youtube.com/@evermightcorp